How To Clean Flooring

 Laminate Floors

-Clean the flooring with a vacuum, dust mop, or a lightly soaked mop – never use soap-based detergents on the floor because they can leave a dull film on it, and avoid over-wetting the surface.
-The use of wax polish is also discouraged because it will make the floor slippery.
+Clean the flooring with a vacuum, dust mop, or a lightly soaked mop.
+Never use soap-based detergents on the floor because they can leave a dull film on it, and avoid overwetting the surface.
+Using wax polish is also discouraged because it will make the floor slippery.

-To eliminate markings and stains, dilute a mix of water and vinegar and apply it to the area.
-You should avoid abrasive cleaning products such as nylon scouring pads or steel wool as they can scratch laminate.
+To eliminate markings and stains, dilute water and vinegar and apply it to the area.
+You should avoid abrasive cleaning products such as nylon scouring pads or steel wool, as they can scratch laminate.

 Marks that are difficult to remove, such as shoe polish, can be removed with acetone-based nail polish removers or other mild solvents.
 The tried-and-true WD-40 is also effective.

-Put felt pads drip trays underneath plant pots to protect the floor from damage.
+Put felt pads and drip trays underneath plant pots to protect the floor from damage.

 Tile Floors